pytest-dev/pytest/doc/en/writing_plugins.rst

 you can copy from:

 * a custom collection example plugin: :ref:`yaml plugin`
-* around 20 doc:`builtin plugins` which provide pytest's own functionality
+* around 20 :ref:`builtin plugins` which provide pytest's own functionality
 * many `external plugins <http://plugincompat.herokuapp.com>`_ providing additional features

 All of these plugins implement the documented `well specified hooks`_